Home > Accident Types> Personal Injury Information > Personal Injury Claims

 The court is also able to extend the basic three-year limitation period at their discretion under section 33 of the Limitation Act.
 They only do so very rarely after examining a case and taking all the circumstances into account.

-At The Legal Line, our lawyers are experts in all areas of personal injury, clinical negligence and industrial disease cases.
+At The Legal Line, our lawyers are experts in all areas of personal injury, including industrial disease cases.
 They have a wealth of experience in recovering compensation for the victims of accidents and can provide specialist claim advice and guidance.

 You can also follow these links to articles about just some of the many personal injury cases that our specialist lawyers have pursued: